hombreperro45/docs/docs/compilation/windows.md

 ## RetroArch Compilation
 ### Building RetroArch

-Clone RetroArch's repository from [GitHub](https://github.com/libretro/RetroArch)  and fetch it's submodules
+Clone RetroArch's repository from [GitHub](https://github.com/libretro/RetroArch)

     git clone https://github.com/libretro/RetroArch.git retroarch
     cd retroarch
-    git submodule update --init

-For subsequent builds you only need to pull the changes from the repo and update submodules
+For subsequent builds you only need to pull the changes from the repo

     cd retroarch
     git pull
-    git submodule update

-This will create a local copy of the RetroArch's source tree into `%MSYS2%/home/%USERNAME%/.` To update your local copy from the repository run git pull and git submodule update
+This will create a local copy of the RetroArch's source tree into `%MSYS2%/home/%USERNAME%/.` To update your local copy from the repository run git pull

 To compile RetroArch run: